jwmcpeak/gitpowered/posts/2016/2016-01-02-this-is-cool.md

 date: 2016-01-02
 ---

 This is so cool!
-Despite it's problems, this could be a pretty useful thing!
+With some bug clean up, this could be a really useful tool!